realrussia/train-tickets-gateway-doc/controllers/ReferenceController.rst

 ----
 Method: GET

 Services of trains and carriages.
-In description tag you can see is it service fot trains of for carriages
+In description tag you can see is it service for trains of for carriages

 Example of request: